 Do You Accept Credit Cards?

 We can accept all major credit cards and debit cards.

 Who Can Fly a Glider?

 Although there is no age limit as such on taking Introductory Flights, young people must be old enough to accept instruction and tall enough to see out of the glider.
 An indemnity form must be completed before any flight, signed by a parent or legal guardian of any person under 18 years of age.
 Please avoid alcohol before your flight.

 For older people, getting in and out of a glider is like getting in and out of a bath unaided.
 Remember, you’ll also be wearing a parachute (like a rucksack weighing 8-10lb) so if you can do this, you will have no problem.

 Am I too tall or heavy to fly in a glider?

-Can I fly if I have a disability or handicap?
+Can I fly a glider if I have a disability or handicap?

 If in doubt about health or you have a physical handicap, consult your doctor or contact us for further guidance.
 In the past we have successfully taught deaf people to fly and currently have disabled members who fly solo.

 Is it comfortable in the glider?